 It is important to take the dose you were prescribed and as often as prescribed.
 If you miss a dose of Jakafi, take your next dose as scheduled.
-Do not take 2 doses at the same time.
+Do not take an additional dose.

 If you take more than the prescribed dose, call your Healthcare Professional or go to the nearest hospital emergency department right away.
 Take the bottle of Jakafi with you.